Home / Baked Goods / Seedy Oat and Flax Granola Bars

 Packed with protein, fiber, and nutrients, these seedy oat and flax granola bars are chewy and delicious with the perfect amount of sweetness.

-Grabbing a seedy oat and flax granola bar.
+Hand grabbing a seedy oat and flax granola bar off a white plate.

 Homemade granola bars are a fabulous way to pack in whole grains, seeds, fiber, protein, and nutrients into a quick snack.
 The best part?
-They are portable and packed full of energy to get you through a long drive in the car, a day at the beach, or a 10 hours work day!
+They are portable and packed full of energy to get you through a long drive in the car, a day at the beach, or a 10 hour work day!
 My bars are always changing based on what nuts and dried fruit I have in the house, but the core of my Seedy Oat and Flax Granola bars stays the same to give that energy and satisfaction.
-As with many of my recipes, it is more about the method than the ingredients themselves.

 Ingredients